Dissertation

 The Dissertation Committee

-The outside reader, whether from another department within the university or from outside the university, can be chosen when the dissertation is under way.
+In addition to three or more internal committee members, Rutgers requires an outside reader to participate in the dissertation defense.
+The outside reader, whether from another department within the university or from outside the university, is normally chosen when the dissertation is under way.
 After an outside reader has agreed to serve, the student should notify the Graduate Office, who will inform the Graduate School.
 The degree to which outside readers are involved in the chapter-by-chapter progress of the dissertation varies.
 They may be as involved as the department readers, but sometimes they are in a position to read only the final dissertation.

 The Dissertation Proposal